Thermowell

 When temperature measurement and control instruments are used, they are not installed directly in the industrial process.
 The sensors are installed in Thermowells for temperature sensors, which isolates them from the stresses of the process.

-Flow, high pressures and corrosive chemical effects can damage our probes, which is why they are protected with metal tubes or process pipes.
+Flow, high pressures and corrosive chemical effects can damage our probes, which is why they are protected with metal tubes or in process piping.

-In today's post we are going to explain to you what a thermowell is, what its characteristics are and, briefly, what criteria to use to choose the model that best suits our needs.
+In today's post we are going to explain what a thermowell is, what its characteristics are and, briefly, what criteria to use to choose the model that best suits our needs.

-As we have already introduced, a thermowell is a tool used to protect temperature sensors (such as thermocouples or PT100 sensors) against corrosion, elevated pressure and material velocity.
+As we have already introduced, a thermowell is a tool that serves to protect temperature sensors (such as thermocouples or PT100 sensors) against corrosion, high pressure, and material velocity.

-Depending on the inclemencies to which the temperature sensor The thermowell has different characteristics.
-This is to ensure the durability of the different sensor types, allowing its replacement without the need to empty the system and reducing the chances of contamination.
+Depending on the environmental conditions to which the temperature sensor will be subjected, the thermowell has different characteristics.
+This ensures the durability of the various types of sensors, allowing for their replacement without draining the system and reducing the likelihood of contamination.

-In conclusion, thermowells protect the sensor against the harmful effects of the environment to be processed, to avoid measurement errors.
-Thus, all data can be documented with recording devices (such as a pt100 temperature sensor).
+In conclusion, thermowells protect the sensor from the harmful effects of the processing environment, preventing measurement errors.
+This allows all data to be documented using recording devices (such as a PT100 temperature sensor).

 Characteristics of a thermowell